raspberrypilearning/stamping-app/en/step_3.md

 --- /task ---

-Sprites automatically sit on top of Backdrop so the menu will sit on top of the Backdrop that you have created.
+Sprites automatically sit on top of Backdrops so the menu will sit on top of the Backdrop that you have created.

 The menu sprite needs no code.

 --- task ---

-At the stage you may need to reposition the menu to one side of the Backdrop's design area or make the interface's design area larger or smaller.
+At this stage, you may need to reposition the menu to one side of the Backdrop's design area or make the interface's design area larger or smaller.

 --- /task ---

-*[graphical user interface (GUI)]: a visual way of interacting with windows, icons and menus so a user can input information and receive output from an application.
+*[Graphical User Interface (GUI)]: a visual way of interacting with windows, icons and menus so a user can input information and receive output from an application.

 --- save ---